 Applications are reviewed by a volunteer committee called the Homeowner Selection Committee; this committee decides if an applicant will be invited to proceed to a Home Visit.
 The purpose of a home visit is to assess and verify the current living situation of the applicant.

-Step 5: Final Review by Staff and Family Selection Committee
+Step 5: Final Review by Staff and Homeowner Selection Committee

 Step 6: Board approval

 The Board of Directors reviews staff and committee recommendations and gives approval to begin partnership with the recommended applicants.
-At this time, a letter is sent out to notify the applicant if they have been accepted or not.
+At this time, a letter is sent out to notify the applicant of the decision.